The Man That Corrupted Hadleyburg: Adaptations

 Illustration of the coins distributed at the end of the story, stamped with the book's catchphrase.

+In 1967 the story was adapted by Polish Television into a 27-minute television film titled Człowiek, który zdemoralizował Hadleyburg.
+The film was later incorporated as a self-contained segment into a theatrical movie titled Komedie pomyłek (trans.
+Comedies of mistakes) shown in cinemas in Poland in 1968.

 The story was adapted into a 39-minute television film as part of the PBS American Short Stories series, directed by Ralph Rosenblum and featuring performances by Robert Preston, Fred Gwynne, and Frances Sternhagen.
 It first aired on March 17, 1980.
 The ending is both altered and shortened for the film.
 A DVD version was released by Monterey Media on November 16, 2004.

 A radio adaptation of the story was featured on the CBS Radio Mystery Theater on January 9, 1976, starring Fred Gwynne and Earl Hammond.

 Another adaptation of the story, featuring the Persky Ridge Players and filmed at a theater in Glasgow, Montana, had a VHS release on October 2, 2000.

 The Jiangsu Huai Opera based their opera, entitled The Small Town, on the story.
 The opera is directed by Lu Ang, written by Xu Xinhua, and stars award-winning actors Chen Mingkuang and Chen Cheng in lead.
 After a two-year tour of China, the company is set to perform the piece around Europe in 2019.